roidrole/Coloredstone/README.md

-Adds 16-colored version of the redstone wire
+Adds 16-colored version of the vanilla redstone components

 Was requested by xkforce

-For a more complete mod with more features, check out [Colored Redstone](https://www.curseforge.com/minecraft/mc-mods/colored-redstone)